111 Career Overall Rank

 Late in life Munggarawuy established an important and productive relationship with Melbourne art dealer Jim Davidson, who saw that his work was collected by major museums both nationally and internationally.
 Although his works have been considered primarily of ethnographic importance and interest, they have also gained considerable market recognition since his death in 1979 and, most especially, during the past decade.

 Munggerrawuy Yunupingu’s art has inspired that of his daughter Gulumbu Yunupingu and the many North East Arnhem Land artists who have succeeded him.
-His works have been included in a large number of major exhibitions both nationally and internationally since 1951 and he is extremely strong in the literature.
-In addition, important works are held by many Australia institutions as well as the Musee et Institut d’ethnographie de la Ville De Geneve, in Switzerland, as well as the Rhue and Kelton Foundation collections in the USA.
+His works have been included in a large number of major exhibitions both nationally and internationally since 1951 and he is extremely strong in the literature of the movement.
+In addition, important works are held by many Australian institutions as well as the Musee et Institut d’ethnographie de la Ville De Geneve, in Switzerland, as well as the Rhue and Kelton Foundation collections in the USA.

 Berndt, R. M. & Berndt, C. H. 1949.
 Secular figures of North-eastern Arnhem Land.
 United States.
 American Anthropologist.